rajshriyanhu/Java-Full-Stack/README.md

 Backend:

-To run this application you need to add a MongoDB URI in application.properties (mongodb+srv://<username>:<password>@ticketbooking.ryuljnw.mongodb.net/ticket-booking?retryWrites=true&w=majority)
+To run this application you need to add a MongoDB URI in application.properties.
-Replace username and password according to your database.
 The backend should run on http://localhost:8080.

 Frontend: